stevecj/map_with_indifferent_access/README.md

 intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

+## To Do

+* Add more Hash-like behaviors to MapWithIndifferentAccess
+* Add more Array-like behaviors to MapWithIndifferentAccess::Array

 ## License